Narrowband Receive Array

 , Cosine Antenna

-Baffle the back of the element - consider radiation to the rear hemisphere of the Isotropic Antenna element
+Baffle the back of the element — accounting for radiation into the rear hemisphere of the Isotropic Antenna element

 Dependencies